Skip to Content

-Everyone knows how valuable bees are to your garden, pollinating your flowers.
-But they’re not the only beneficial garden insects – not by a long shot.
-And to prove it – here’s a list of 10 of them (in no particular order) and how they can help in your garden.
-Beneficial garden insects are so helpful to have around because they serve important functions like eating other pest insects and their eggs and larvae.
-Let’s look at some of these good insects and why you want them around.
+And to prove it, here’s a list of 10 of them (in no particular order) and how they can help in your garden.
+Beneficial garden insects are extremely helpful to have around because they serve important functions, such as consuming other pest insects and their eggs and larvae.
+Let’s examine some of these beneficial insects and explore why you want them around.

-10 Beneficial Garden Insects For Every Garden
+Beneficial Garden Insects For Every Garden

 1. Bees

 No list of beneficial garden insects would be complete without a mention of bees.
 They might have a harsh sting, but if you don’t provoke them and you allow them to do their thing, they will cross-pollinate your flowers to enable more flowers (and vegetables) to grow.
-These are some of the best insects to have in and around your garden and they’re so good for the environment.
+These are some of the best insects to have in and around your garden, and they’re so good for the environment.

 2. Ladybugs